quentincloudsnow/quentin/DocIntel.md

     ![Relative](images/2022-09-09_13-36-53.png)

-    >Note: This is where you can see Document Intelligence sending job to our Machine Learning shared infrastructure (Nagini) to process the file (OCR Task, Training the model and retreive the predicted values). this is not something an end-user will see, we just want to show here where to see what is happening in the back-end.
+    >Note: This is where you can see Document Intelligence sending jobs to our Machine Learning shared infrastructure (Nagini) to process documents (OCR Task, Training the model and retreive the predicted values).
+We just want to show here what is happening in the back-end.
 It can be useful for the ServiceNow Admin or Document Intelligence admin to look at this table to see how long it takes to process the Document intelligence tasks.
 Since Document Intelligence uses a shared Machine Learning infrastructure, it can takes from few seconds to minutes to process depending of the workload on the Nagini cluster.

 1. You should see a table and records as shown in the example below.
 Other ServiceNow products write on that table, for example **Predictive Intelligence**.